QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 Although she didn't immediately understand all of the technical details, the fundamental principle of [security-by-compartmentalization](/doc/architecture/) made intuitive sense to her, and the more she learned about the technical aspects, the more she realized that this is what she'd been looking for.
-Her setup looks like this:
+Today, her setup looks like this:

 - One qube for each investment firm and bank.
 Carol has a few different retirement accounts, brokerage accounts, and bank accounts.
-She treats each qube like a "secure terminal" for accessing only that one institution's website and saving any statements and confirmations she downloads in that qube.
-She uses the [Qubes firewall](/doc/firewall/) to enable access only to that institution's website so that she doesn't accidentally visit any others in that qube.
+She treats each qube like a "secure terminal" for accessing only that one institution's website.
+She makes her transactions and saves any statements and confirmations she downloads in that qube.
+She uses the [Qubes firewall](/doc/firewall/) to enable access only to that institution's website in that qube so that she doesn't accidentally visit any others.
+Since most of what she does involves using websites and PDFs, most of Carol's app qubes are based on a [minimal template](/doc/templates/minimal/) with just a web browser (which doubles as a PDF viewer) and a file manager installed.

 - One qube for all her credit card accounts.
-Carol considered making a separate qube for each credit card account but ultimately decided against it.
+Carol started to make a separate qube for each credit card account but ultimately decided against it.
 For one thing, the consumer protections for credit card fraud in her country are much better than for losing assets to theft or fraud in a bank or brokerage